jnz/q3vm/README.md

 ---------

  * Sandbox for code you don't fully trust (e.g. download the bytecode from a web server)
- * Mods for small hobby game engines
+ * Mods for hobby game engines
  * There are many virtual machines, but not many are so small, with strong typing and no garbage collector
  * Learn about virtual machines in general, but directly have a C compiler available for the virtual machine
  * Sandbox for embedded applications, e.g. plug-ins for IoT applications on microcontrollers (bounded CPU time, bounded memory area, restrict access to peripheral devices)